 Let me just say this – if you can touch, hold, smooch, cuddle and take a photo with an animal you need to assess the situation and figure out if it’s appropriate or not.
 There are some who do it well, Australia Zoo and Wildlife Reserves Singapore are two great examples of best practice, where the animals interact with you if they choose, but you do not interact with them (no grabbing, patting etc).

-I’d also like to take a moment to stay that this is not a comment on all animal experiences.
+I’d also like to take a moment to say that this is not a comment on all animal experiences.
 There are many organisations out there devoted to the protection, conservation, rehabilitation and unconditional love and support of animals.
 There are thousands of selfless souls working hard to rescue and protect animals from bad situations while also seeking to educate people.
 Please do your research and look for these people instead.

 What can you do to make a difference?

 - Refuse to attend animal performances or take photographs with animals, unless in situations organised by world-recognised, reputable, conservation-style programs (Wildlife Reserves Singapore is a shining example of best practice!).
-By reducing the demand for the ‘experience’ and reducing the money to made from them, you are reducing the supply.
+By reducing the demand for the ‘experience’ and reducing the money to be made from them, you are reducing the supply.

 - Report any case of animal cruelty you see.
 Download the Wildlife Witness App to your smartphone and use it to report animal abuse, animals show or products for sale, spotted around the world.
 These reports are anonymously sent to TRAFFIC, who investigate them.